ducktown/duckietown.org/classes/2017/17-Montreal/index.md

 [walter]: http://ttic.uchicago.edu/~mwalter/

 The three institutions will develop the autonomous fleets together.
-You will have the opportunity to work coopertively with students from these other institutions. **NB: to the best of our knowledge this has never been done before - you will be a part of history.**
+You will have the opportunity to work cooperatively with students from these other institutions. **NB: to the best of our knowledge this has never been done before - you will be a part of history.**

 ### Your code can live on

 This class is a living thing, it will never be the same twice.
-The best projects from each year will be added to or replace existing code in the [duckietown codebase][software]
+The best projects from each year will be added to or replace existing code in the [duckietown codebase][software].
+If you do a good job, your project will be what next year's students use and try and improve upon.

 [software]: https://github.com/duckietown/Software